Crime & Punishment

 The report also delves into various aspects of birth registration, including regional variations and delivery trends.
 It highlights disparities in facility births, with certain regions exhibiting higher rates of out-of-facility deliveries.
 Additionally, the data provides insights into the age distribution of mothers, days and months of birth, gender parity, and regional variations.

-This comprehensive dataset serves as a valuable resource for policymakers and stakeholders in Ghana’s healthcare and governance sectors.
-By informing policy decisions, it aims to improve the efficiency and inclusivity of the birth registration system.
+This comprehensive dataset serves as a valuable resource for policymakers and stakeholders in Ghana’s healthcare and governance sectors. informing policy decisions, it aims to improve the efficiency and inclusivity of the birth registration system.
 Addressing regional disparities and ensuring accurate documentation of births are crucial steps towards achieving this goal.

-Moreover, the report underscores the importance of addressing societal challenges surrounding paternity acknowledgment and birth registration.
-By promoting awareness and implementing targeted interventions, Ghana can strive towards a more equitable and transparent birth registration process, ensuring that every child’s right to identity is protected.
+Moreover, the report underscores the importance of addressing societal challenges surrounding paternity acknowledgment and birth registration. promoting awareness and implementing targeted interventions, Ghana can strive towards a more equitable and transparent birth registration process, ensuring that every child’s right to identity is protected.

 In summary, the Statistical Report from the Births and Deaths Registry provides critical insights into the prevalence of doubtful paternity cases and other key aspects of birth registration in Ghana.
 It serves as a foundation for evidence-based policymaking and underscores the need for continued efforts to strengthen the country’s birth registration system.